Majkel1991/baa_soundscapes/extended_prototype/README.md

 ```bash
 python predict.py
 ```
-Make sure that you specify the file type of the image in the image path variable.
+Make sure that you specify the file type of the image in the image path variable in predict.py.

 #### References